-Team members cannot be changed after the first qualification flight.
+Team members cannot be changed after the first qualification flight, with one exception as noted below for the Finals.
 Only team members on record at Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
-In order to be eligible for the national final fly-off event, a team is required to fly at least two gualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 2, 2013 and Monday March 31, 2014.
-Each team may conduct a maximum of three gualification flights, and will be ranked based on the sum of the best two of these three scores.
+In order to be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 2, 2014 and Monday March 30, 2015.
+Each team may conduct a maximum of three qualification flights, and will be ranked based on the sum of the best two qualified flights.
 More than two qualification flights are not required if the team is satisfied with the results of their first two flights.
-Teams that submit at least one qualification flight report by March 2, 2014 will be given a bonus deduction of 1 point from their final besttwo flight score when the scores are ranked by AIA for Finals selection.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
-If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
-Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of greater than zero but less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
-The results from gualification flight attempts must be faxed to and received at the offices of the AIA by 11:59 PM EST on Monday, March 31, 2014.
-Based on these qualification scores 100 teams will be selected on the basis of lowest combined scores for their best two flights, will be notified no later than 5 PM on Friday April 4, 2014, and will be invited to participate in the final fly-off to be held on May 10, 2014 (alternate date in case of inclement weather will be May 11, 2014).
-REVISION